mnieber/dodo-commands/doc/goals.rst

 Scenario: using project-specific sets of aliases
 ================================================

 Shell aliases are useful but they also have some drawbacks.
-You need to make sure that you only load the aliases for your current project into the shell.
-Also, for more complex aliases it would make sense to use a powerful language such as Python.
-Finally, maintaining sets of similar but slightly different aliases for various projects can become unwieldy.
+You need to make sure that you load the right set of aliases for your current project into the shell.
+If you reuse your aliases between projects, then you can run into the problem of having to maintain sets of similar but slightly different aliases.
+Finally, for more complex aliases it would make sense to use a powerful language such as Python.
 With Dodo Commands, you can write your aliases and functions as Python scripts.
 These aliases can read some of their arguments from a project specific configuration file.
 This helps to keep them short and makes them reusable between projects.

 Scenario: getting colleagues up-to-speed in a new environment